PeteLealiieeJ/PeteLealiieeJ/README.md

 Howdy.
 I am Pete Lealiiee Jr. I develop various robotics simulations, usually based on ROS frameworks, which are used to support research at [_The University of Texas at Austin_](https://www.ae.utexas.edu/research/controls-autonomy-robotics).

 I am currently a senior undergraduate and incoming graduate student at The University of Texas.
-I will recieve my Bachelors of Science in Aerospace Engineering and Engineering Mechanics in May 2022 and will be working on my PhD starting August 2022.
+I will receive my Bachelor of Science in Aerospace Engineering and Engineering Mechanics in May 2022 and will be working on my PhD starting August 2022.

 # 🦭 Socials